 My Experience Sketchnoting in my travel journal in Italy

-I didn’t actually get the chance to doodle the page above until I was in Croatia, and it’s not one of my favorite travel doodles- but it captures the experience- and that’s what my travel art journal was all about.
+I didn’t actually get the chance to doodle the page above until I was in Croatia.
+To be honest, it’s not one of my favorite travel doodleson my post about it.it captures that experience well- and that is what my travel journals are all about.
 The journal gave me space to capture what stood out about the experience- the texture of a truffle, our guide and his dog, and the views as we hiked through the Tuscan hills overlooking Florence.
 Space left for text allowed me to record a few things I learned about truffles.
-You can read more about my adventure truffle hunting in Italy on my post about it.
+You can read more about my adventure truffle hunting in Italy

 The architectural record travel art journal